-In contrast to shallower in Hole 1256D, subvertical intrusive contacts, thought to be dikes, are common, suggesting that the massive basalts of the sheeted intrusives represent the beginning of the sheeted dike complex.
+Subvertical intrusive dike contacts are common in the sheeted dike complex.
 In general, two types of contacts can be distinguished: sharp or irregular direct contacts and brecciated contacts.
 Most contacts belong to the latter category, with brecciated zones one to several centimeters wide along the contact.
 All contacts have developed chilled margins.
 The chilled margins of the dikes are composed of glassy to cryptocrystalline aphyric basalts that have quenched against cryptocrystalline to fine-grained, massive basaltic hosts.
-Breccias at the contacts comprise fragments of altered glass initially quenched at the chilled margin with subordinate, angular to subangular clasts of the host rock and cemented by anhydrite, chlorite, and sulfide (Fig. F27).
+Glassy material is common at chilled margins above 1255 mbsf, but is less abundant at greater depths.
+Breccias at the contacts in the upper dike section (<1255 mbsf) comprise fragments of altered glass initially quenched at the chilled margin with subordinate, angular to subangular clasts of the host rock and cemented by anhydrite, chlorite, and sulfide (Fig. F27).
 One spectacular example is a >50 cm long vertical contact in interval 309-1256D-140R-1, 26-80 cm (Unit 1256D-47), with a sulfide-impregnated dike margin breccia with complex intrusive relationships and intricate multiple margin-parallel sulfide veins crosscut by anhydrite veins.
+Below 1255 mbsf, brecciated dike margins contain chlorite, amphibole, oxides, quartz, and sulfides filling fractures, and in some cases contain highly altered material that may be altered xenoliths.

 In interval 309-1256D-155R-1 (Piece 20, 84-90 cm), the chilled margin forms a convex lobe, indicating that the host rock was not rigid during the intrusion (Fig. F28A).
-Further evidence for multiple intrusions are seen in Sections 309-1256D-161R-1 to 161R-2 (Unit 1256D-56b), where at least two intrusions are present.
-An inner sparsely clinopyroxene-olivine-plagioclase phyric dike has intruded a sparsely clinopyroxene-olivine-plagioclase phyric cryptocrystalline rock, itself chilled against an aphyric microcrystalline host rock (Fig. F28B).
+Further evidence for multiple intrusions is seen in Sections 309-1256D-161R-1 to 161R-2 (Unit 1256D-56b), where at least two intrusions are present.
+An inner sparsely clinopyroxene-olivine-plagioclase phyric dike has intruded a sparsely clinopyroxene-olivine-plagioclase-phyric spherulitic cryptocrystalline rock, itself chilled against an aphyric microcrystalline host rock (Fig. F28B).
 Another example of dike intrusion into a ductile host rock is observed in interval 309-1256D-163R-1, 113-122 cm.
 This contact is lobate and highly complex with fractured pieces of the chilled margin dispersed in the host rock (Fig. F28C).

-The overall mineralogical characteristics of basement drilled during Expedition 309 are similar to Leg 206 basalts, although there are some important differences.
-More than 60% of the basalts drilled during Leg 206 are sparsely phyric with olivine, plagioclase, and clinopyroxene phenocrysts (Wilson, Teagle, Acton, et al., 2003), and the proportion of aphyric basalts is <40% for Leg 206.
-In contrast, the vast majority of basalts recovered during Expedition 309 are aphyric (>80%) (Fig. F29).
-This difference is demonstrated by the downhole variation of phenocryst contents and by a decrease with depth of the total phenocryst content (Fig. F17).
-More than half of Leg 206 basalts have three major phenocryst phases (clinopyroxene, olivine, and plagioclase), whereas only rare samples (eight) of the Expedition 309 basalts have more than two phenocryst phases (Fig. F29).
-Phenocryst-bearing basalts collected during Leg 206 are dominantly olivine-phyric (>80%), whereas in Expedition 309 basalts, plagioclase is the most common phenocryst phase and olivine is the least abundant among the three phenocryst phases (Fig. F29).
+The overall mineralogical characteristics of basement drilled during Expeditions 309 and 312 are similar to overlying Leg 206 basalts, although there are some important differences.
+More than 60% of the basalts drilled during Leg 206 are sparsely phyric with olivine, plagioclase, and clinopyroxene phenocrysts (Wilson, Teagle, Acton, et al., 2003), and aphyric rocks comprise <40% of the Leg 206 basalts.
+In contrast, the vast majority of basalts recovered during Expeditions 309 and 312 are aphyric (>80%) (Figs. F15, F29).
+This difference is demonstrated by the downhole variation of phenocryst contents and by a decrease with depth of the total phenocryst content (Fig. F15).
+More than half of Leg 206 basalts have three major phenocryst phases (clinopyroxene, olivine, and plagioclase), whereas only rare samples (eight) of the Expedition 309 and 312 basalts have more than two phenocryst phases (Figs. F15, F29).
+Phenocryst-bearing basalts collected during Leg 206 are dominantly olivine-phyric (>80%), whereas in those from Expeditions 309 and 312, plagioclase is the most common phenocryst phase and olivine is the least abundant among the three phenocryst phases (Figs. F15, F29).
 The different observation teams during Leg 206 and Expedition 309 may account for some of this difference, but such bias should be relatively minor.
 The general change from sparsely phyric to aphyric and from dominantly olivine to plagioclase phenocrysts appears to be a real downhole trend.
+A second trend is that sheeted dike basalts recovered below 1255 mbsf during Expedition 312 are predominantly fine grained, whereas those from Expedition 309 above 1255 mbsf are predominantly microcrystalline.